-■ Lines 12a through 12f.
-Enter the shareholder's share, based on the percentage of stock ownership, of the development zone credits from Schedule DC and the enterprise zone credits from Schedule EC.
+- Lines 12a through 12g.
+Enter the shareholder's share, based on the percentage of stock ownership, of the development zones credits from Schedule DC. - Line 12h.

-■ Line 12g.
 Enter the shareholder's share, based on the percentage of stock ownership, of the supplement to the federal historic rehabilitation tax credit from Schedule HR.